lndmri/lndmri.github.io/README.md

 If you employ the right technique, you will be able to find the number in 10 or less attempts.
 Have fun!

+Hint: Binary Search might be an ally for this game.

 # Languages
 HTML, CSS and JavaScript